CheshireTC/Project-One/README.txt

 These Beats allow us to collect the following information from each machine:
 - _Filebeat follows and harvests info on files that we specify and many other modules.
 EX: We can receive info from a syslog for number of sudo commands or ssh logins._
 - _Metricbeat allows us to collect metrics or numbers the system or other modules keep track of.
-EX: We can recieve info from the system on cpu usage and remaining space on the hard drive._
+EX: We can receive info from the system on cpu usage and remaining space on the hard drive._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: